forward-market-design/flow-trading-service/fts-solver/README.md

 Additional solvers will be developed as needed.
 The present implementations are intended as "reference" for future work.

+There are a few additional features exposed by this crate.
+If an application intends to (de)serialize the primitive data types directly, enabling `feature = ["serde"]` will provide Serde bindings.

 ## Primitive Types

 There are two externally-defined types `ProductId` and `AuthId`, which allow the application host to provide their own implementations.
 These are black-boxes as far as the solver is concerned -- they just need to implement `Clone + Eq + Hash + Ord`.